concord-consortium/collaborative-learning/docs/cms.md

 Currently the CMS build environment is not designed to be used with the release system that we use for the main part of CLUE.
 So authors cannot go to `https://collaborative-learning.concord.org/admin.html`.
 Instead most of these authors are using master for their authoring so they go to: `https://collaborative-learning.concord.org/branch/master/admin.html`. **We should fix this so we don't have to worry about breaking authoring when merging to master.**

 # Notes on CMS page components
-Sometimes the components on the CMS page are reused and sometimes they reconstructed.
-This behavior has not effect on our current components, but it should be kept in mind if creating a custom component.
+Sometimes the components on the CMS page are reused and sometimes they are reconstructed.
+This behavior has no effect on our current components, but it should be kept in mind if creating a custom component.

 - After publishing a CMS page, the component on the page is not reconstructed instead it is reused.
 The existing component is reused.
 - When leaving (using the CMS ui) and coming back to the same page the component is reconstructed.